Practical, Private Assurance of the Value of Collaboration via Fully Homomorphic Encryption: Experimental Evaluation

-Table~\ref{tab:final_results} shows the results of our experiments.
+Table~\ref{tab:final_results3} shows the results of our experiments.
 The column $\epsilon$ contains the overall privacy budget.
-For datasets Iris, Seeds and Wine, training our protocol ($\widetilde{M}_2$) is about 100 times slower than training the same model in the clear ($M_2$).
-However, this is still in a reasonable time of between 40 to 60 seconds for these three datasets.
-The Seeds dataset takes the longest training time, followed by Wine and then Iris, consistent with the sizes of these datasets.
+We use $t = 100$ allowable values of sensitivity.
+In all our experiments, we found $\Delta S_B(\mathbf{w})$, i.e., the sensitivity of the gradients without encoding from Eq.~\eqref{eq:protocol-sensitivity}, ranged from $0.019$ to $0.035$.
+We extended this range to $[0, 0.1]$ and picked 100 evenly spaced samples as the $t = 100$ allowed values of sensitivity.
+For datasets Iris, Seeds and Wine, training our protocol ($\widetilde{M}_2$) is about 10,000 times slower than training the same model in the clear ($M_2$).
+However, this time is mainly due to the encryption of the noise vector with all $t = 100$ allowable values of sensitivity.
+The time per epoch and total time consumed in encrypting this list is shown in the column labelled ``$t$-list time'' in the table.
+The total time is obtained by multiplying per epoch time by 50, the total number of epochs.
+Subtracting this time means that these three datasets can be trained between 100 to 250 seconds, which is very reasonable.
+Note that this list of noisy sensitivities does not depend on the datasets.
+Therefore $P_2$ can precompute these lists, significantly reducing interactive time.
+With this speed-up our implementation is only $\approx$100 times slower than training in the clear, i.e., $M_2$.
 The $\epsilon = 100$ regime gives little to no privacy.
 Looking at the numbers corresponding to those rows, we see that the accuracy of $\widetilde{M}_2$ is almost identical to $M_2$.
-This shows that our encrypted portion of the protocol does not incur any accuracy loss.
+This shows that our encrypted portion of the protocol does not incur much accuracy loss.
 For each dataset, we also show values of $\epsilon$ between $0.25$ and $0.5$, where the accuracy of $\widetilde{M}_2$ lies nicely in between $M_1$ and $M_2$.
 Thus, this value of $\epsilon$ can be used by $P_2$ such that $\widetilde{M}_2$ shows an improvement over $M_1$, yet at the same time, training over the noiseless data promises even more improvement.